Canfield Joint

 Training – The iROC team received training on both operation of the system via the GUI and the control system simulation tool, including stepping personnel through its imbedded documentation.

 NASA’s iROC team is planning on continuing testing over the next year or more, using equipment and measurement systems that exceed the capabilities resident at CEM.
-CEM will continue to support its industrial partner and the GRC iROC team..
-Pictures of the CJS installation, commissioning and training at the iROC lab are shown below:
+CEM will continue to support its industrial partner and the GRC iROC team.

 Contact